paepckehh/aiagent/README.md

 # OFFLINE PREFLIGHT ANALYSIS
 ## Language                  : English
 ## Confidence                : 100% [valid]
+## SpellFixes                : [none]
 ## Customer Email            : john.doe@gmail.com
 ## Customer Email RFC5322    : [valid]
 ## Customer Email Domain MX  : [valid]
 ## Customer DB entry         : [valid]
-## Time needed for section   : 17.830573ms
+## Time needed for section   : 2.867970833s
 # ONLINE ML MODULES RESOLVER
 ## OpenAI GPT3 query state   : [valid]
 ## OpenAI GPT3 says cancel   : [yes]
 ## OpenAI GPT3 msg [debug]   : Yes, this email does appear to be trying to cancel a subscription service.
+In the email, the sender states that they do not want any kind of service, and requests that all services be canceled and refunded.
-## Time needed for section   : 3.532461771s
+## Time needed for section   : 7.86295651s